kevinlondon/kevinlondon.github.io/_drafts/dangerous-python-functions-pt2.markdown

 serialize data or, if you must, `yaml`.
 If you use `yaml`, please read the section below on why it has its own set of risks.

+If you're using Celery or Django, you should upgrade to a version that does not use `pickle` for serialization.

 If you must use them...
 =======================

-Be extra careful with your input.
+Be careful with your input!
+Never trust a pickle that has gone over the network or come from someone else.
+It's too easy to exploit.

 Additional references